 Ian Skeate, barrister, joined Clerksroom in January 2010 after practising from St Johns Buildings, Manchester since 2003.
 He has particular expertise in personal injury, professional discipline and regulation, employment and costs.
 Ian is based in Manchester but his practice extends throughout the country, especially in London.

 Monica Savic-Jabrow, Barrister at Clerksroom Manchester is a practitioner specialising in personal injury, housing and financial misselling matters.
-Monica is also a Director of Barrister-Direct and Quick Costs in Manchester, working across a broad range of matters.
+Monica is also a Director of Barrister-Direct in Manchester, working across a broad range of matters.
 Monica has a particular interest in financial misselling, her PhD being centred on financial services regulation across the UK Banking Industry.